Mongo2Go/Mongo2Go/README.md

 Installation
 --------------
-The MongoDB Nuget package can be found at [https://nuget.org/packages/Mongo2Go/](https://nuget.org/packages/Mongo2Go/)
+The Mongo2Go Nuget package can be found at [https://nuget.org/packages/Mongo2Go/](https://nuget.org/packages/Mongo2Go/)

 Search for „Mongo2Go“ in the Manage NuGet Packages dialog box or run: